okirim/cypress-basics/README.md

 ```
 #### in your `cypress/integration` folder, create new javascript file `*.js`

-for auto-completion add at the top of the file or install `npm i --save-dev @types/cypress`
+for auto- completion add at the top of the file or install `npm i - - save- dev @types/cypress`
 ```
 /// <reference types="Cypress"/>